afsharsharifi/TeamResumeWebsite/README.md

 You can use <code> pip install -r requirements.txt </code>

 ## Help
-If you are using other versions of django make sure to instal last version on a vertualenv
+If you are using other versions of django make sure to install last version on a vertualenv

 ## Authors
 <a href="https://github.com/PiE-team/first-resume">This Template is from our team </a><br>